cloudfoundry/routing-release/README.md

 ### Configuring Port Ranges and DNS
 1. Configure your load balancer to forward a range of ports to the IPs of the TCP Router instances.
-By default, this release assumes the range 1024-65535 will be forwarded.
+By default this release assumes 100 ports will be forwarded, in the range 1024-1123.
+The number of ports in the range dictates how many TCP routes can be created.
-- If your load balancer is not configured to forward ports 1024-65535, you must configure this release with the available port range using deployment manifest property `routing-api.router_groups.reservable_ports`
+- If you configured your load balancer to forward a range other than 1024-1123, you must configure this release with the same port range using deployment manifest property `routing-api.router_groups.reservable_ports`, or [use the Routing API](https://github.com/cloudfoundry-incubator/routing-api#using-the-api-manually) (see "To update a Router Group's reservable_ports field with a new port range").
 - Configure DNS to resolve a domain name to the load balancer.
+This domain name will be used by developers to create TCP routes for their applications.
-- After deploying this release you must configure the DNS name in CF as a Shared Domain as an admin user, associating it with the Router Group.
+- After deploying this release you must add the domain you chose to CF as a Shared Domain (admin only), associating it with the Router Group.
   ```
+  $ cf router-groups
   Getting router groups as admin ...

   name          type